Reservoir pipeline

 What’s more, if Southern Water's Hampshire Water Transfer and Water Recycling Project was to happen in the future, the second pipeline tunnel could be used.
 This doesn’t mean the water recycling proposals, which would involve supplementing the reservoir with recycled water, are going ahead.

-It’s important to note that the pipelines planning application we're set to submit next year will only seek permission for us to transport spring water from Bedhampton to Havant Thicket Reservoir, and back again.
+It’s important to note that the pipelines planning application we're set to submit in 2024 will only seek permission for us to transport spring water from Bedhampton to Havant Thicket Reservoir, and back again.

 A completely separate planning application (for a Development Consent Order) needs to be submitted by Southern Water for the Hampshire Water Transfer and Water Recycling Project.
 Only if Southern Water received planning consent for the water recycling scheme, would this additional source of water be added to the reservoir.
 Southern Water will be consulting you on the Hampshire Water Transfer and Water Recycling Project in 2024.